thaixuandang/ronin-documentation/blog/zkevms-explored.md

 **DA Solution:** All transaction data of Polygon zkEVM is stored on Ethereum smart contracts.
 More specifically, RLP-encoded L2 transactions must be saved to rollup contract for them to be processed.
 This approach is simple to implement, and gives maximum transparency.

-**EVM Compatibility:** Thanks to the Etrog update in early 2024, Polygon zkEVM is nearly a full type-2 zkEVM.
-This status means that dApps developers can redeploy their smart contracts exactly as they are on Ethereum without the need for additional auditing or modifications.
+**EVM Compatibility:** Polygon zkEVM is nearly a full type-2 zkEVM, thanks to the Etrog update in early 2024.
+After Etrog update, dApps developers can redeploy their smart contracts exactly as they are on Ethereum without the need for additional auditing or modifications.
 As pointed out in Vitalik Buterin's blog, type-2 zkEVMs appear to be EVM-equivalent but they are, in fact, slightly different regarding some parts like block structure and state tree.
 - Block structure: In Polygon zkEVM, multiple blocks (a.k.a.
 L2 blocks) are bundled into a batch.
 Unlike Ethereum blocks, Polygon zkEVM's L2 blocks do not contain any other data besides from the RLP-encoded transactions.
 A block consists of:
   - Change-L2-block transactions: the deliminators for different blocks within the same batch
   - Regular Ethereum transactions: at the time of writing, only legacy transactions are supported